- Fast, discreet delivery

 Buy Flucloxacillin Capsules Online in the UK - Antibiotic Treatment for Impetigo

-Flucloxacillin is a potent antibiotic commonly prescribed for the treatment of impetigo, a contagious bacterial skin infection.
+Flucloxacillin is an antibiotic commonly prescribed for the treatment of impetigo, a contagious bacterial skin infection that usually affects the nose and mouth.
 This medication works by targeting and eliminating the bacteria responsible for impetigo, such as Staphylococcus aureus and Streptococcus pyogenes.
-By eradicating these bacteria, flucloxacillin helps to reduce the symptoms associated with impetigo, including redness, inflammation, fluid-filled blisters, and honey-colored crusts.
+By killing these bacteria, flucloxacillin helps to reduce the symptoms associated with impetigo, including redness, inflammation, fluid-filled blisters, and honey-colored crusts.
 With regular use as directed by a healthcare professional, improvement in impetigo symptoms can often be observed within a few days to a week.

 You can buy Flucloxacillin online with a private prescription from The Independent Pharmacy.
 Have your impetigo treatment delivered quickly and conveniently by completing an online consultation today.